 1. Jesus said, “Blessed are the poor in spirit, for theirs is the kingdom of heaven….Blessed are the meek, for they will inherit the earth.”2 The Son of God hates pride and arrogance.
 Humble dependence on God is a hallmark of Christ and His true disciples.
 We are to yield ourselves into God’s hands, trusting Him to lead us in the paths of righteousness for His name’s sake.3 That’s the way to the truly carefree life, resting in our Heavenly Father’s concern for us.

 2. In Peter’s day, Christians were passing through fires of affliction because of their allegiance to Christ.
 So Peter reminds them and us to keep on relying on our Sovereign Lord to work it all for good, to sustain us, and to exalt us in due time.
 Paul reminds us, “Now if we are God’s children, then we are heirs—heirs of God and co-heirs with Christ, if indeed we share in His sufferings in order that we may also share in His glory.”4 The Risen Jesus raises us up with Him during this life and He will raise us up finally and perfectly when He returns for us.

 3. Peter reminds us to pray in troubled times, something we often forget in painful circumstances.
 Writer Andree Seu Peterson was a young widow with four children who realized, “Thinking a lot is not the same as praying a lot.”5 Negative over-thinking and rumination is toxic.
 It leaves us feeling overwhelmed, pessimistic, and powerless.
-Peter’s language of casting all our anxieties, cares, concerns, and worries reminds us of a football quarterback who quickly throws the ball to a receiver without too much hesitation.
+Peter’s language of casting all our anxieties, cares, concerns, and worries reminds us of a football quarterback who quickly throws the ball to a receiver without hesitation.
 Quarterbacks need to do that, because hanging on to the football too long gets them tackled.
 When David Carr played for the Houston Texans in 2002, he became the most sacked quarterback in a single NFL season, being sacked 76 times.6